GC-DRI/R/sections/07-packages.md

 **Exercise 2**

 Another package in the `tidyverse` ecosystem is the `tidyr` package.
-We will explore this package in the Data Wrangling workshop.
+We will explore this package in the Data Manipulation workshop.
 Let’s take a quick glance to get a feel for it.

 1)  Read the DESCRIPTION file for `tidyr` to get an idea of what it contains.